Frequently Asked Questions (FAQ)

 1. Using UNFCCC materials

-Do you have photos of UNFCCC events that I can use?
+Do you have photos and videos of UNFCCC events that I can use?

 The Earth Negotiations Bulletin (ENB), an IISD service, provides third party media coverage of UNFCCC

 events.
 Please visit their UNFCCC event

 and then find the appropriate photo pages.
 Their photos are available for use, free of charge,